PISAresearch/pisa/README.md

 - Watching for an emitted event,
 - Fetching emitted event data to use in a response.

-In fact, **combining two or more** of the above makes the task non-trivial, hard, and just straight-up tedius.
+In fact, **combining two or more** of the above makes the task non-trivial, hard, and just straight-up tedious.

 So we have built PISA to help resolve many of the above problems.
 Dapp developers can just plug us in and we'll handle transaction delivery for them.